-The Ethereum Blockchain
+The Ethereum blockchain

-The financial world describes this trust as the counterparty risk, i.e. what's the risk that the other party won't hold up their end of the bargain?
-Blockchains completely remove the counterparty risk through a revolutionary system of mathematics, cryptography and peer-to-peer networking.
+The financial world describes this trust as the counterparty risk: the risk that the other party won't hold up their end of the bargain.
+Blockchains completely remove the counterparty risk through a revolutionary system of mathematics, cryptography, and peer-to-peer networking.

-Centralized systems can be manipulated, from inside or outside bad actors, so we trust the owners of these systems have sufficient will and resources to keep their data secure and preserve its integrity.
+Centralized systems can be manipulated, from inside or outside, so we have to trust the owners of these systems to have sufficient will and resources to keep their data secure and with integrity.
 Centralized databases are still the most common today, powering most of our online and offline applications.

 Modern shared databases use techniques to minimize this corruption.
 Some of these overlap with blockchains.
 Depending on the shared database system, it may feature: